 It’s a question that is asked pretty often when people find out that I’m an equine photographer: “How did you get started?”

 If you’re a photographer, I highly recommend reaching out to a nearby rescue.
-It’s a wonderful opportunity and the gorgeous photos helps get horses into their forever homes.
+It’s a wonderful opportunity and the gorgeous photos help in grabbing the attention of potential adopters that can give these amazing horses the forever homes that they deserve.